 \section{Conclusion}

 In this work, we propose GraphPFN: a prior-data fitted graph foundation model for node-level tasks.
-Following the PFN framework, GraphPFN was pretrained on synthetic datasets drawn from our novel prior over attributed graphs to perform predictions in the in-context learning regime.
-Our experiments show promising results for GraphPFN.
-Even in the ICL regime, GraphPFN often outperforms classic GNNs and prior ICL GFMs.
-After finetuning, GraphPFN consistently achieves state-of-the-art results, sometimes bringing substantial improvements over the second-best method.
-We believe our work shows that pretraining graph foundation models on synthetic datasets drawn from a carefully designed prior can be a promising direction for developing truly generalizable graph foundation models.
+Following the PFN framework, GraphPFN is pretrained on synthetic datasets drawn from a carefully designed prior over attributed graphs to perform predictions in the in-context learning or finetuning regime.
+Our experiments show strong results for GraphPFN.
+Even in the ICL regime, GraphPFN outperforms classic GNNs and prior ICL GFMs on average.
+After finetuning, GraphPFN consistently achieves state-of-the-art results, often bringing substantial improvements over the second-best method.
+We believe our work shows that pretraining graph foundation models on synthetic datasets drawn from a well-designed prior is a promising direction for developing truly generalizable graph foundation models.
 Despite promising results, the current implementation of GraphPFN has several limitations, which we discuss in Appendix~\ref{app:limitations}.

-\section{Limitations and future work}
+\section{Limitations and Future Work}